 #4 Hayes Street Beach, Neutral Bay

-There’s also a final small stretch of beach tucked in near the ferry wharf in Neutral Bay, just off the end of Hayes Street, that I hope to check out in person soon.
+There’s also a final small stretch of beach tucked in near the ferry wharf in Neutral Bay, just off the end of Hayes Street, that I’ve recently checked out in person.
 Follow the alleyway in between the shops and you’ll reach the sand of Hayes Street Beach.

 This beach is only about 100m long and rather narrow – it’s best visited at low tide if you’re wanting a decent stretch of sand.
 However, there’s no rules forbidding dogs from the beach.